How does Viagra work?

 Does Viagra make you last longer?

-But if lasting longer during sex remains a concern, your healthcare provider might recommend other strategies, like behavioral techniques, therapy, or even medications such as numbing creams or antidepressants that can address premature ejaculation.
+But if lasting longer during sex remains a concern, your healthcare provider might recommend other strategies, like behavioral techniques, therapy, or even medications such as numbing creams or antidepressants that can address premature ejaculation more directly.

-Ro offers a range of options that can help with PE, including Roman Swipes, which are benzocaine wipes that can help you last up to four times longer, and sertraline, a daily prescription medication that can help delay ejaculation which can be prescribed if you qualify
+Ro offers a range of options that can help with PE, including Roman Swipes, which are benzocaine wipes that can help you delay ejaculation, and sertraline, a daily prescription medication that can be prescribed off-label to help delay ejaculation if you qualify.

 Does Viagra make your penis bigger?